Apply for a Trade Account

 Cons

 Of course, the pros and cons of any item like this come down to what you want from your bathroom layout and toilet.
-Although it may be slightly more costly to go for a wall hung toilet, if it’s the perfect look for your bathroom it could mean that the pros very much outweigh any cons and make it ideal for you.
+Although it may be slightly more costly to go for a wall hung toilet, if it is the perfect look for your bathroom it could mean that the pros very much outweigh any cons and make it ideal for you.

-We’ve looked at the pros and cons of wall hung toilets, but how do they compare to regular toilets?
+We have looked at the pros and cons of wall hung toilets, but how do they compare to regular toilets?
 When it comes to deciding between a wall hung toilet and a regular toilet, there are several factors that set the two apart and could influence your decision.
 Here are a few points that could make a difference:

 A wall hung toilet will require completely different plumbing to a standard toilet.
-With a standard toilet, the waste pipe will invariably be at ground level, however, with a wall hung toilet much of this plumbing will have to be moved around.
+With a standard toilet, the waste pipe will invariably be at ground level.
+However, with a wall hung toilet much of this plumbing will have to be moved around.
 We recommend you hire a professional plumber to carry out this work for you.

 The first step will usually be to remove a section of wall where your wall hung toilet is to be fitted, this will enable the plumber to fit a new waste pipe at the correct height.
 They may also fit a wall hung toilet frame which will take the brunt of the load and have the cistern attached within.

 Rimless wall hung toilets are becoming increasingly popular for those who want to create a modern bathroom design with hygiene high on the agenda.
-These toilets are much easier to clean as they don’t have the rim underneath the seat like most classic toilets.
+These toilets are much easier to clean as they do not have the rim underneath the seat like most classic toilets.
 They also make for a sophisticated, minimalist design.

 Vanity Units